S3sc0/ft_services/README.md

   <img src="https://upload.wikimedia.org/wikipedia/commons/9/9d/Grafana_logo.png" width="30px" height="30px">
 </p>

-## What I've Learned
+## What I Learned

-1. Containers orchestration.
+- Learned containers orchestration.
-2. Write a fully customized Dockerfiles.
+- Learned to write a fully customized Dockerfiles.
-3. Write YAML files of kind deployment and service manifests to configure k8s cluster.
+- Learned to write YAML files of kind deployment and service manifests to configure k8s cluster.
-4. Write Bash scripts to automate repetitive tasks.
+- Learned to write Bash scripts to automate repetitive tasks.
-5. Configure & run each service mentioned above.
+- Learned to configure & run each service mentioned above.

 ## How To Use